hashgraph/hedera-mirror-node/hedera-mirror-rest/check-state-proof/README.md

 ### Record stream file and signature file version 5

 From hedera-services v0.11.0, the mainnet has upgraded to generate version 5 record streams.
-While the state proof check logic remains the same, the following changes are made to support the file version upgrade:
+While the state proof check logic remains the same, the following changes have been made to support the file version upgrade:

 1. Parsing logic for the new format is added.
 Please refer to the [official documentation](https://docs.hedera.com/guides/docs/record-and-event-stream-file-formats) for the format.